graefchen/y/readme.md

 # y

-_An apl-inspired programming language in c_
+_An array programming language in c inspired by apl, j and k_

-## Influnces
+## Influenced by:

 - APL
 - BQN
 - Haskell
 - J
 - K
-- Purescript
+- PureScript
 - Uiua

 ## References: